 Dual Diagnosis is a term coined by treatment experts to describe mental disorders that are present along with an alcohol or drug addiction.
-Prior to 1990, treatment for dual diagnosis was not an option for most addicts.
+Prior to 1990, dual diagnosis treatment in Kansas City was not an option for most addicts.
 This innovative breakthrough led to the prognosis and treatment of co-occurring conditions and changed the fate of addicts with a mental disorder.

 A relatively new treatment in the area of addiction, dual diagnosis has made a significant difference in the lives of many addicts.
 In cases where a mental illness triggered the substance abuse, relapse was inevitable before treatment for dual diagnosis became a reality.

 Even so, not all rehab centers provide this valuable treatment.
-We believe specialized addiction and mental health treatment is a critical component of the recovery process.
-Call Alcohol Treatment Centers Kansas City for specialized treatment to help you overcome your co-existing disorder.
+Specialized addiction and mental health treatment is a critical component of the recovery process.
+Call Alcohol Treatment Centers Kansas City for help finding a treatment center that will treat your co-existing disorder.
 (913) 364-2364

 People with chronic emotional problems caused by stress or a mental illness typically self-medicate in order to achieve relief.
 The problem with self-medicating with mind-altering substances is that it often leads to dependence and then addiction.